mlava/roam-apod/README.md

 The images available from NASA's Astronomy Picture of the Day (APOD) service can be absolutely extraordinary.

+**New:**
+- Now compatible with the new user-defined hotkeys function - see Hotkeys option in Roam Research Settings

 ![image](https://user-images.githubusercontent.com/6857790/202060671-70476dd6-9b5e-4c49-ab97-7e18e85f13f8.png)

 This extension allows you to import the APOD into your graph.
 You can trigger the extension by: